goldcaddy77/warthog/README.md

 It is recommended that you not run Warthog's TypeScript files via `ts-node` in Production as we do in development as `ts-node` has been known to cause issues in some smaller AWS instances.
 Instead, compile down to JS and run in `node`.
 For a full project example (using [dotenvi](https://github.com/b3ross/dotenvi) for config management), see [warthog-starter](https://github.com/goldcaddy77/warthog-starter)

+## Contributing

+PRs accepted, fire away!
+Or add issues if you have use cases Warthog doesn't cover.

+Before contributing, make sure you have Postgres installed and running with a user named `postgres` with an empty password.
+If you don't have this local Postgres user, you'll need to update the `.env` files in the `examples` folders to point to a user that can run DB migrations.

+Once you have this user set up, you can build a specific example by navigating to that folder and running `yarn bootstrap`.

+If you want to build all examples, you can run `yarn bootstrap` from the Warthog root folder.

+It's helpful to add a new feature to the Warthog and make use of it in one of the examples folders until you've determined how it's going to work.
+Once you have it working, you can add tests.

 ## Intentionally Opinionated

 Warthog is intentionally opinionated to accelerate development and make use of technology-specific features: